tomviner/django-tagging-slug/README.txt

-This is a clone of http://code.google.com/p/django-tagging with a slug field added to the Tag model and a custom save method to populate this.
+This is a clone of http://code.google.com/p/django-tagging, with the follow changes:

+- a slug field added to the Tag model
+- a custom save method to populate this
+- an additional attempt to match against slug in get_tag

 ==============
 Django Tagging